DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 Interoperability is needed to ensure systems within local authorities can be joined-up to enable the smooth and secure flow of information.
 It also means local authorities can integrate their systems with applications from a range of suppliers to best meet their service needs.

+Applications, data and processes must work together to make the right information available to the right user at the right time.

 ## Benefits of interoperability

-Applications, data and processes must work together to make the right information available to the right user at the right time.

 Interoperability supports:

 * the exchange and sharing of information between different systems to allow communication across local authorities and other organisations
 * quick, efficient, appropriate and safe sharing of child and family data
-* the integration of third party applications
+* the integration of third-party applications

 ## Use open application programming interfaces (APIs)

-Application programming interfaces (APIs) allows 2 applications to communicate with one another to access data.
+Application programming interfaces (APIs) allow 2 applications to communicate with one another to access data.

 Having key functionality available through an API ensures organisations can integrate systems and deliver the best systems to suit their needs.

-Some local authorities may already have systems providing ‘end to end’ functionality that do not require additional integration work.
-This is an acceptable approach, however it can limit options and flexibility moving forward.
+Some local authorities may already have systems providing ‘end to end’ functionality that do not require extra integration work.
+This is an acceptable approach, however it can limit options and flexibility in the future.
 Ensuring systems have open APIs means you have flexibility and control, both technically and commercially.

-Sharing data within different systems helps to promote and support innovation.
-With appropriate controls in place, it’s easier for social care workers to use this information to improve child safety and wellbeing.
-It also allows for add-on products and services to be purchased and intergrated with third party supplier products.
+Sharing data between different systems, with appropriate controls in place, makes it easier for social care workers to ensure information is used to improve child safety and wellbeing.
+It also allows for add-on products and services to be purchased and integrated with third-party supplier's products.
 APIs often allow this to be done quicker and at a lower cost than other methods.

 ## Guidance